coperyan/MicrosoftGraph-Emails/README.md

 # microsoft-graph-outlook
- A .NET Core Console App to send emails using the Microsoft Graph API.
+ A .NET Core Console App to send Outlook emails using the Microsoft Graph API.